-2006Copyright Notice: Please note that the following material is copyrighted.
-You are welcome to provide links to this page or to use short quotations and paraphrases in other documents as long as they appropriately reference the source.
-If you plan to reproduce or publish extensive parts or all of this paper, please obtain advanced permission from Ron (email@example.com).
+Reproduction Information: You are welcome to provide links to this page or to use short quotations and paraphrases in other documents as long as they appropriately reference the source.
+There is no charge for non-profit organizations to reproduce or publish extensive parts or all of this paper, but please obtain advanced permission from Ron Watters (email@example.com).
+Photo credits: Ron Watters.

 Definition of Outdoor Adventure.
 Outdoor adventure can have many different definitions, but for the purposes of this investigation it is defined as largely non-motorized in nature.
 It involves little or no alteration of the environment.
 Outdoor adventurers live close to the environment and accept natural forces as part of the experience.
 Appreciation of the natural world is a part of the experience.
 Outdoor adventures take place primarily, but not exclusively in remote backcountry, wilderness and undeveloped areas.
 Such adventures do not involve man-against-man as in warfare.
 They do, however, often pit men and women against natural forces.
 Outdoor adventures under this limited definition are done for the hunger of adventure and not to obtain or pave the way for wealth, to conquer foreign lands or to secure religious converts.
 Examples of outdoor adventure endeavors include: arctic exploration, sailing journeys, rock climbing, mountaineering, cross-country and back-country skiing, backpacking, canoeing, kayaking, whitewater river running, and adventurous biking.